awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-create-iterate-pattern-section.md

 1. Sign in to the [Step Functions console](https://console.aws.amazon.com/states/home), and then choose **Create a state machine**\.
 **Important**
-Ensure that your state machine is under the same AWS account and region as the Lambda function you created earlier\.
+Ensure that your state machine is under the same AWS account and Region as the Lambda function you created earlier\.

 1. On the **Create a state machine** page, choose **Author with code snippets**\.
 For **Give a name to your state machine**, enter `IterateCount`\.
 **Note**
-State machine, execution, and activity names must be 1–80 characters in length, must be unique for your account and region, and must not contain any of the following:
+State machine, execution, and activity names must be 1–80 characters in length, must be unique for your account and AWS Region, and must not contain any of the following:
 Whitespace
 Wildcard characters \(`? *`\)
 Bracket characters \(`< > { } [ ]`\)